The Cost of Addison’s Disease Treatment for a Dog

 What triggers Addison’s disease in dogs?

 In most cases, the cause of Addison’s disease in dogs is unknown.
-It is considered a primary immune-mediated condition, but it can also appear secondary to certain medications, infections, trauma, or cancers of the adrenal glands.
+It is considered a primary autoimmune disease, but it can also appear secondary to certain medications, infections, trauma, or cancers of the adrenal glands.

 Leave a Reply